sagemath/sagewiki_to_gh-2022-10-10/fpsac19.md

 == Local information ==

 There will be no registration fee.
 OpenDreamKit will fund meals and nights taken by the participants at the local Youth Hostel (Dijaski dom Vic, Gerbičeva ulica 51a, Ljubljana).
-Details for reserving those will be provided soon here and by e-mail to the registered participants.
+Details for reserving those will be provided here, and by e-mail to the registered participants.
 For other lodging, food, and activity information, see [[http://fpsac2019.fmf.uni-lj.si/local/|FPSAC'19 web page]].

 == Organisers ==